-> Now that you’ve learned that it’s possible to start a blog with $0 but their are better options you’re well on your way to blogging success.
+Now that you’ve learned that it’s possible to start a blog with $0 but there are better options you’re well on your way to blogging success.

-> Be sure to check out my “How to Start a Blog” tutorial to setup a self-hosted WordPress.org blog.
+Be sure to check out my tutorial to setup a self-hosted WordPress.org blog.

 To learn more about how to build a website that people will love and get insider WordPress tips and tricks, sign up for my free WordPress Academy today!